Volkswagen: Working conditions

 With 120,000 employees in Germany, VW is one of the most well organized labour represented companies in the world and Germany.
 The role that Works Councils and IG Metall play is unique even within Germany.
 VW workers have some of the strongest collective agreements.
 VW has a strong tradition and practice of social partnership and co-determination.

 Volkswagen agreed in December 2011 to implement a rule passed by the company's Works Council aimed at improving work–life balance and avoiding burnout by restricting company email functionality on the firm's BlackBerry smartphones to working periods and the half-hour before and after working periods.
 About 1,150 of Volkswagen's more than 190,000 employees in Germany were affected by the email restriction.

+Because of Volkswagen's use of IPPD, a human contact allergen, in various polymers of their vehicles, they have coined the term "Volkswagen dermatitis".

 Relationship with Porsche and the Volkswagen Law

 Volkswagen has always had a close relationship with Porsche, the Zuffenhausen-based sports car manufacturer founded in 1931 by Ferdinand Porsche, the original Volkswagen designer and Volkswagen company co-founder, hired by Adolf Hitler for the project.
 The first Porsche car, the Porsche 64 of 1938, used many components from the Volkswagen Beetle.
 The 1948 Porsche 356 continued using many Volkswagen components, including a tuned engine, gearbox and suspension.

 The two companies continued their collaboration in 1969 to make the VW-Porsche 914 and Porsche 914-6.
 (The 914-6 had a 6-cylinder Porsche engine, and the standard 914 had a Volkswagen engine.)
 Volkswagen and Porsche would collaborate again in 1976 on the Porsche 912-E (the USA only) and the Porsche 924, which used many Audi components and was built at Audi's Neckarsulm facilities.
 The 924 was originally designated for AUDI.
 Most Porsche 944 models were built there, although they used far fewer VW components.

 The Porsche Cayenne, introduced in 2002, shares its entire chassis with the Volkswagen Touareg and Audi Q7, and is built at the same Volkswagen factory in Bratislava that the other SUVs are built.

 In September 2005, Porsche announced it would increase its 5% stake in Volkswagen to 20% at a cost of €3 billion, with the intention that the combined stakes of Porsche and the government of Lower Saxony would ensure that any hostile takeover by foreign investors would be impossible.
 Speculated suitors included DaimlerChrysler, BMW, and Renault.
 In July 2006, Porsche increased their ownership again to 25.1%.